Case Study // Internal Communications Channel Strategy

 Red

-Slack adoption: 39% of the workforce.
-Of that, 83% was direct messages.
-4% was public channel activity.
+Collaboration platform adoption: a fraction of the workforce.
+Of that, the vast majority was direct messages.
+Minimal public channel activity.

 Yellow